46 Long: Synopsis

 After A.J.'s science teacher has his car stolen, Carmela persuades Tony to help find it.
 Tony tells Salvatore "Big Pussy" Bonpensiero, who runs an auto repair shop, to look out for the vehicle.
-The thieves are found, but the car has already been "chopped," so they are told to steal another car of the same make and model.
+The thieves are found, but the car has already been "chopped", so they are told to steal another car of the same make and model.
 The teacher is surprised when the car is "returned" with the same plates, but with different keys and a different color.

-Christopher and his friend Brendan Filone, who has a meth habit, hijack a shipment of DVD players.
+Christopher and his friend Brendan Filone, who is a meth user, hijack a shipment of DVD players.
 They deliver the goods to Tony, Silvio and Paulie Gualtieri at Silvio's strip club, the Bada Bing.
-However, the trucking company pays protection money to Junior, who arranges a sitdown with Tony and the DiMeo family's acting boss, Jackie Aprile, Sr. Jackie rules that $15,000 in restitution be made, which Tony accepts, but Christopher, who thinks he is due his button, attempts to reject.
+However, the trucking company pays protection money to Junior, who arranges a sit-down with Tony and the DiMeo family's acting boss, Jackie Aprile, Sr. Jackie rules that $15,000 in restitution be made, which Tony accepts, but Christopher, who thinks he is due his button, attempts to reject.
 Tony insists on receiving the full amount, saying he will talk Junior down, but Christopher is aware that Tony will take some for himself and little will be left for him and Brendan.

 Although they have been told not to target the trucking company again, Christopher and Brendan, both high on cocaine, plan to hijack a shipment of Italian suits.
 However, when Brendan arrives to pick him up, Christopher, stoned and reflective, backs out of the job.
 Brendan proceeds with the hijacking along with two inexperienced associates.
 One of them drops his gun, which discharges when it hits the ground, killing the truck driver.
 When Tony learns of this, he orders Christopher and Brendan to return the whole consignment to Junior and come to terms with him, though not before his crew help themselves to a few of the suits.

 A small fire occurs while Livia is cooking.
 Tony insists that she accept a live-in nurse, who Livia soon provokes into quitting.
 While driving, she forgets to shift her car into reverse and badly injures a friend of hers to whom she has just given a ride.
-As a result, Livia is forced to move into the Green Grove retirement community.
+As a result, Livia is forced to move into the Green Grove retirement home.
 At her house, while collecting photos of himself as a child with his parents, Tony nearly has another panic attack.

 Although Tony tells his mother, "You've got to stop with this black poison cloud, because I can't take it anymore!" he cannot bear hard words about her from Dr. Melfi.
 After he discloses feelings of guilt, Melfi says that he must either acknowledge or displace his "feelings of hatred" toward his mother; he walks out.
 At the Bada Bing, when Georgie Santorelli, the bartender, clumsily uses the telephone in a manner similar to Livia, Tony grabs the handset and beats him with it.